Parsl/parslguts/pickle.rst

 But, there are several situations in Parsl where there are complications, and it can help to have some understanding of what is happening inside ``pickle`` when trying to debug things - rather than trying to regard ``pickle`` as a closed magical library.

-.. todo:: an emphasis on the common parsl problems: (un)installed packages, functions and exceptions

 intro should refer to not regarding this as magic, despite most people desperately hoping it is magic and then not trying to understand whats happening. this is needs a bit of programming language thinking, way more than routing "tasks as quasi-commandlines"

 I'll use the term pickling and serializing fairly interchangeably: serialization is the general word for turning something like an object (or graph of objects) into a stream of bytes.
-Pickling is a more specific form, using Python's built in ``pickle`` library.
+Pickling is a more specific form, using Python's built in `Pickle library <https://docs.python.org/3/library/pickle.html>`_.

-.. todo:: hyperlink pickle in python docs

-As I mentioned in an earlier section, when htex wants to send a function invocation to a worker, it serializes the function and its arguments into a byte sequence, and routes that to a worker, where that byte sequence is turned back into objects that are in some sense equivalent to the original objects.
+As I mentioned in `taskpath`, when the High Throughput Executor wants to send a function invocation to a worker, it serializes the function and its arguments into a byte sequence, and routes that to a worker, where that byte sequence is turned back into objects that are in some sense equivalent to the original objects.
 Task results follow a similar path, in reverse.

-.. todo:: hyperlink back to "an earlier section"

 That serialization is actually mostly pluggable, but basically everyone uses some variant of pickle (most often the dill library) because that's the default and there isn't much reason to change.